-Clearly the aim of the government is to stimulate the economy by encouraging foreigners to bring money into the country and to invest in it and in particular property and government stock.
-In return for certain investments it may be possible to obtain a Visa to stay in Spain.
+Clearly, the aim of the government is to stimulate the economy by encouraging foreigners to bring money into the country and invest in it, particularly in property and government stock.
+In return for certain investments, it may be possible to obtain a Visa to stay in Spain.

 However, the aim remains that the government want the investment in Spain and therefore the rules are written so that whilst you have your investment, and providing you comply with the requirements, you can obtain a Visa.
 This is not a case of simply putting money into the country, getting the Visa and then taking your money back out again.

-Therefore the minimum investment has to stay invested in order to maintain the visa.
+Therefore, the minimum investment has to stay invested in order to maintain the visa.
 You cannot therefore invest, get the visa and then withdraw the investment.
-You can, however, move you investment around (for example, sell one property and buy another one) providing that the investment is continual.
+You can, however, move your investment around (for example, sell one property and buy another one) providing that the investment is continual.

 Obtaining a Residence Visa through the Golden Visa scheme is relatively quick.